xK0RFx/osu_auto_mute/README.md

 2. Choose and run the script you need:
    - `OsuMute.ahk` - if you want to mute only osu! when switching to other windows
    - `MuteOtherApp.ahk` - if you want to mute all other applications while playing osu!

-Note: You can run each script independently according to your needs.

 ---

 # RUS